-The HVI API is a class-based API, it is a combination of the HVI-native API and the HVI instrument add-on API:
+The HVI API is a class-based API.
+It is a combination of the HVI-native API and the HVI instrument add-on API:

-- The HVI-native API is the common API used by any instrument that supports HVI. - The HVI Instrument add-on API is an instrument-specific API that complements the HVI-native API.
+- The HVI-native API is the common API used by all instruments that support HVI. - The HVI Instrument add-on API is an instrument-specific API that complements the HVI-native API.

-NOTE The HVI-native API functions alone, are not sufficient to fully execute HVI sequences on an instrument.
+NOTE The HVI-native API functions alone are not sufficient to fully execute HVI sequences on an instrument.
 To successfully run an HVI, you must use both APIs.